 When you have an autoimmune disorder, your immune system does not distinguish between healthy tissue and antigens.
 As a result, the body sets off a reaction that destroys normal tissues.

 The exact cause of autoimmune disorders is unknown.
 One theory is that some microorganisms (such as bacteria or viruses) or drugs may trigger changes that confuse the immune system.
 This may happen more often in people who have genes that make them more prone to autoimmune disorders.

 Changes in organ function

 An autoimmune disorder may affect one or more organ or tissue types.
-Organs and tissues commonly affected by autoimmune disorders include:
+Areas often affected by autoimmune disorders include:

 - Blood vessels